 How to Raise Your Child to Be a Saver

 We aren’t born knowing how to handle money and finances.
 While it seems some people are natural savers and others burn through money the moment they get it, it’s not necessarily nature that causes those behaviors.
 More often, it’s that we’ve been taught — likely unintentionally — to be a spender or a saver.
 Fortunately, it’s possible to teach our children to learn to enjoy saving money.
-Here are some tips for how to raise a saver:
+Here are some tips for how to teach your child to be a saver:

-Sweeten the Pot — If you are fortunate enough to participate in a 401(k) with an employer match, you know how satisfying it is to watch your savings grow faster thanks to the additional matching funds.
+If you are fortunate enough to participate in a 401(k) with an employer match, you know how satisfying it is to watch your savings grow faster thanks to the additional matching funds.
 You can give your child that same feeling of accomplishment by matching a portion of their savings efforts.
 Once you’ve helped your child set savings goals, offer to match up to a certain amount when they meet or exceed those goals.
 It’s a fun and productive way to encourage your child to be a saver.

-Allow for Mistakes — While it may seem counterintuitive, allowing your child to make a money mistake or two will teach them a lot more than if they never encounter a bump in the road.
+While it may seem counterintuitive, allowing your child to make a money mistake or two will teach them a lot more than if they never encounter a bump in the road.
 If you see your child headed for a bad spending decision, talk with them about why you don’t think it’s a wise choice.
 If they’re still determined to go through with it, let them.
 It won’t be fun, but it will teach valuable lessons about how it feels to waste money they’ve spent time and effort to save.
 Chances are, they will think twice next time and make a better decision on the road to be a saver.